1jour1vin

 Eye

-Deep purple colour
+Deep purple dress

 Nose

-Racy with aromas of blackcurrant, graphite, pencil lead, spices and sandalwood
+Racy with aromas of blackcurrant, graphite, pencil lead, spices, and sandalwood

 Mouth